World’s first regulated business model in CCS

 We have launched strategic projects for the decarbonisation of several industrial areas in the country and initiatives to capture and store carbon (CCS) in depleted fields, with the aim of achieving carbon neutrality.
-In particular, we are leaders of the consortium that will develop the HyNet North West project, which will become one of the first CCS infrastructures in the country.
+We are the lead company in the consortium delivering the HyNet North West project and have strengthened our role as the UK's leading CCS operator with the UK Government's announcement of an extension to the project and a national strategy to promote the competitiveness of CCUS.
 We are active in the production of electricity from offshore wind power thanks to the Dogger Bank project, which will be the biggest of its kind in the world when fully operational.
 We have launched the Bacton Thames Net Zero initiative with other companies to contribute to the decarbonisation of the most polluting industrial processes.

 Below a selection of data about our activities in the country.

-The total capacity of the Dogger Bank (A and B) offshore wind farm project
+the total capacity of the Dogger Bank project (A, B, C)

-The total capacity of the Dogger Bank (A and B) offshore wind farm project
+the total capacity of the Dogger Bank project (A, B, C)

 A snapshot of the most important steps we have taken to innovate and decarbonise the energy industry in the country.